slimgroup/SetIntersectionProjection.jl/README.md

 - serial part of code also uses multithreading and mulithreaded BLAS operations
 - transform-domain operators may be: SparseMatrixCSC, JOLI (https://github.com/slimgroup/JOLI.jl) DCT/DFT/Curvelet matrix-free operators
 - constraints may be defined for the matrix/tensor model and for columns/slices/fibres simultaneously
-- stores `AtA[i]=A_i^T A` in compressed diagonal storage (CDS or DIA format) if all $A_i$ have a banded structure.
+- stores `AtA[i]=A_i^T A` in compressed diagonal storage (CDS or DIA format) if all 'A_i' have a banded structure.
 This saves memory compared to standard Julia `SparseMatrixCSC` format.
 We also use a multithreaded matrix-vector product which is faster than the Julia `SparseMatrixCSC` matrix-vector product

 List of constraints, transform-domain operators and short function description